An Empirical Analysis of Feature Engineering for Predictive Modeling: Experiment Design and Methodology

 \begin{itemize} \item Deep Neural Networks (DANN) \item Gradient Boosted Machines (GBM) \item Random Forests \item Support Vector Machines for Regression (SVR) \end{itemize}

 To mitigate the stochastic nature of some of these machine learning models, each experiment was run 5 times, and the best run's outcome was used for the comparison.
-These experiments were conducted in the Python programming language, using the following third-party packages: Scikit-Learn \cite{pedregosa2011scikit}, Lasange, and Nolearn.
-Using this combination of packages, model types of support vector machine (SVM) \cite{vapnik1974theory}\cite{boser1992training}, deep neural network \cite{mcculloch1943logical}, random forest \cite{breiman2001random}, and gradient boosting machine (GBM) \cite{mason1999boosting} were evaluated against the following ten selected engineered features:
+These experiments were conducted in the Python programming language, using the following third-party packages: Scikit-Learn \cite{pedregosa2011scikit} and TensorFlow\cite{tensorflow2015-whitepaper}.
+Using this combination of packages, model types of support vector machine (SVM) \cite{vapnik1974theory}\cite{boser1992training}, deep neural network \cite{mcculloch1943logical}, random forest \cite{breiman2001random}, and gradient boosting machine (GBM) \cite{mason1999boosting} were evaluated against the following sixteen selected engineered features: